slacgismo/pv-validation-hub/ec2/README.md

 Optional columns may vary based on the type of problem being solved, and is subject to change as needed.

-### ./file_data/ folder
+### ./data/files/ folder

 This folder contains all of the individual files that we are going to feed into the runner to assess the associated algorithm.
 File names in this folder link directly to the file_name column in the `file_metadata.csv` file.
 Columns in these files can vary based on the type of inputs being assessed.
 A screenshot of an example file for the time shift problem is shown below.

 ![alt text](input-file-data.png)

-### ./validation_data/ folder
+### ./data/references/ folder

-This folder contains all of the files that contains the "ground-truth" results, to be assessed against the runner outputs.
-Files in this folder have the same naming conventions as the files in the ./file_data/ folder, so these files can be successfully linked to their input data file counterparts.
+This folder contains all of the files that contains the reference data, to be assessed against the runner outputs.
+Files in this folder have the same naming conventions as the files in the ./data/files/ folder, so these files can be successfully linked to their input data file counterparts.
 Data in these files will vary based on what target variable is being assessed.
 A screenshot of an example output file for the time shift problem is shown below.

 ![alt text](output-file-data.png)